 Students will acquire the skills and knowledge necessary to model fashion on the fashion runway.
 The course includes informal modeling and the presentation of the total fashion look.
 (1 hr. lect.)

 111 Esthetics of Clothing (3)

 Factors involved in clothing selection.
 Principles of line, color, design for individual figures.
 Consumer buying for wardrobe.
 (3 hrs. lect.)

-120 Survey of Fashion Merchandising (3)
+120 Fashion Industry Survey (3)